 Normal vs. Excessive Yowling in Cats

-Your cat is zipping up and down the hall, meowing very loudly while you're trying to sleep.
+You notice your cat meowing a lot as it zips up and down the hall while you're trying to sleep.
 Your cat obsessively meows when anyone is in the kitchen, hoping it will lead to more food or treats.
 Or maybe your cat starts howling in the early morning, hoping to be your new alarm clock.
-Why are they meowing?
+Why is my cat crying?
 And why so loudly?

-Yowling is a big part of courtship for cats.
-Intact male cats who haven't been fixed may yowl to get the attention of female cats.
+- To Find a Mate: Intact male cats who haven't been fixed may yowl to get the attention of female cats.
 Female cats will also yowl to let nearby male cats know they are open to mating.
-Female cats go into heat multiple times a year starting as young as four months old.
-The yowling from a female cat in heat is meant to be attention-grabbing — but it can drive humans insane.

 Related: What Can I Give My Cat For Pain Relief?